 All users are charged a fine for circulating items returned past their due date and grace period.
 Fines are $0.25 per day for books and $1.00 per day for videos and equipment, after a seven-day grace period.
 The fine for an item shall not exceed the replacement cost of that item.

-If an item is not returned within two months of the due date, it will be considered lost, and the user will be charged the replacement cost of the item and a $20.00 processing fee.
+If an item is not returned within two months of the due date, it will be considered lost, and the user will have two options: Pay for the replacement cost of the item or provide the library with a replacement copy.
+User will need to verify with the library that the replacement is acceptable.
+The replacement fee may also be waived if the item is otherwise slated for deselection.

 All users are charged a fine for reserve items returned past their due date.
 Fines are $1.00 per hour for two-hour reserve items and $25.00 per day for three-day reserve items.

-If an item is not returned within a one-week period after the due date, it will be considered lost and the user will be charged the replacement cost of the item and a $20.00 processing fee.
+If an item is not returned within a one-week period after the due date, it will be considered lost and the user will be charged the replacement cost of the item.

 Payment of Fines